 4-H Volunteer Enrollment

 Volunteer Enrollment - Contact the Extension Office to talk with our 4-H educator or program assistant about volunteer opportunities.
-Adults who want to enroll as 4-H volunteers must apply and go through a background check and an orientation with the 4-H educator prior to becoming volunteers.
-When you are ready to apply, go to v2.4honline.com and create a family profile.
-Then add yourself as a new adult volunteer applicant.
+After speaking with the 4-H staff, adults who want to become 4-H volunteers apply online and go through a background check and a brief orientation.

 Member Resources